TabDDPM: Modelling Tabular Data with Diffusion Models: Experiments

-\textbf{Main results.} The ML efficiency values computed by both protocols are presented in \autoref{tab:ml_utility_avg} and in \autoref{tab:ml_utility_cb}.
+\textbf{Main results.} The ML efficiency values computed by both protocols are presented in Tables~\ref{tab:ml_utility_avg},~\ref{tab:ml_utility_cb}.
 The ML efficiency for the tuned MLP is reported in \autoref{app:mlp-eval-tune}.
 To compute each value, we average the results over five random seeds for synthetics generation, and for each generated dataset, we average over ten random seeds for training classifiers/regressors.
-The key observations are described below:
+The key observations are described below: \begin{itemize} \item In both evaluation protocols, TabDDPM significantly outperforms TVAE and CTABGAN+ on most datasets, which highlights the advantage of diffusion models for tabular data as well as demonstrated for other domains in prior works.